Delicious Greek baked cod and potatoes with caramelized onions, tomato and raisins over potatoes.

 Cod is an excellent source of protein and low in calories, with a 3 ounce serving (100 grams) providing only 87 calories and 18 grams protein.
 Combine that with the rest of the ingredients which are all great sources of antioxidants but also fiber, including the onions, tomatoes, garlic and raisins and really you have once again a super healthy Greek dish.
 The combination of the sweet raisins with the salty cod is addictive and is one of the reasons I loved this dish.

 Salted cod is associated with the Greek fast.
 During the Greek Easter fast, there were 2 days that fish is allowed, one of these days is the 25th of March which is the Feast of the Annunciation which also happens to be Greek Independence day.
 So on this official holiday it is common to eat salted cod.
 It can either be consumed fried with skordalia (garlic dip) or roasted with onions, tomatoes and raisins (bakaliaro plaki).

-Traditional Greek Roasted Salted Cod with Onions, Tomatoes and Raisins-Bakaliaro Plaki
+Sheet-Pan Greek Roasted Cod and Potatoes with Caramelized Onions, Tomatoes and Raisins – Bakaliaro Plaki

-- Salted Cod about 2 pounds (1 kg)- (before desalting)
+- Salted Cod about 2 pounds or fresh cod (skip desalting)

 - 3-4 onions sliced in thin rings